AAC vs MP3 - Difference between AAC and MP3

 MP3 or AAC: The Verdict

-Additional Reading: Is it Necessary to Convert AAC to MP3 and Vice Versa?
+Additional Reading: How to Convert AAC to MP3 and Vice Versa?

 Also Read: AAC vs AC3 | WAV vs MP3 | AAC vs DTS | AAC vs FLAC l OGG Vorbis vs MP3